TriKro/rsb-content/part2-the_index/what-are-you-trying-to-learn.md

 If we attempt to execute a method in this book without first identifying the right question to ask, the results of that experiment are typically very difficult if not impossible to interpret correctly.

 For example, let’s say we’re selling a new type of shoe that cures plantar fasciitis.
 We put up a landing page test \(a type of smoke test\) with our value proposition and a “buy now” button.
-Then we put $1000 in to Google AdWords for “shoes” to drive traffic and sit back to wait for the money to start rolling in…
+Then we put $1000 into Google AdWords for “shoes” to drive traffic and sit back to wait for the money to start rolling in…

 ![](/assets/illustration - smoke test - cures plantar fasciitis.png)